Amtrak Adirondack

 The Adirondack offers only coach-class seating in two fare options: value and flex.

-You can store your luggage on the overhead shelves above your seat or in the dedicated luggage racks at one end of the car.
-For your convenience, restrooms are available at one end of the car, while trash cans are located at the other end to help keep your space tidy.
+The overhead shelves above your seat and the luggage racks at the end of the car provide plenty of space for your bags.
+The restroom is at one end of the car, while trash cans are at the opposite end to help maintain cleanliness.

 Coach car layout